-referred to as the Texas of South Africa.
+Some of the largest cattle herds in the world are found at Stellaland near Vryburg, which explains why this area is often referred to as the Texas of South Africa.
 Marico is also cattle country.
 North West is South Africa's major producer of white maize.

-Mining contributes 23,3% to North West's economy, and makes up 22.5% of the South African mining industry.

-Mining contributes 23,3% to North West's economy, and makes up 22,5% of the South African mining industry.
+Mining contributes immensely to North West's economy and the South African mining industry.
 It is known as the Platinum Province due to its abundant mineral riches of platinum, chrome and the platinum group metals.
 It is also home to a strong dimension stone sector, due to the riches of its slate, marble and granite deposits.

 The Rustenburg and Brits districts produce 94% of the country's platinum.
-In addition to granite, marble, fluorspar and diamonds, the province also produces a quarter of South Africa's gold.
+In addition to granite, marble, fluorspar and diamonds, the province also produces a quarter of South

-Western Cape

-Western Cape

-Capital: Cape Town

-Principal languages: